unrealwork/atsd-use-cases/USMortality/README.md

 ORDER BY mortality_rate DESC
 ```

-Here is our line in the query which calculates our mortality rate:
+Our line in the query which calculates our mortality rate:

 ```sql
 sum(value)/cast(LOOKUP('city-size', concat(tags.city, ',', tags.state)))*1000 AS 'mortality_rate'